 We took water samples from hand pumps here and tested them in Exeter at Greenpeace's research laboratory where we found the levels of carbon tetrachloride now to be 3000 times the Environmental Protection Agency limits.

 Trade Union activist with a focus on occupational health and safety.
 Largely retired NHS employee who worked in community development, public health, and health promotion.

-Dr. Chandana Mathur - Trustee
+Dr. Chandana Mathur - Trustee (Currently on sabbatical)

 Lectures in the Department of Anthropology at the National University of Ireland, Maynooth.

 Working across poetry, theatre and performance, with a background in the chemical sciences, artist-alchemist Avaes Mohammad has performed on stages across the UK, Europe, India, Pakistan and South Africa.
 His poem Bhopal, as commissioned by BBC Radio 4 won an Amnesty International Media Award.